SERAP, NGE Sue Buhari, Others over Threat to Shutdown 53 Broadcast Stations

 Udora Orizu in Abuja

-Socio-Economic Rights and Accountability Project (SERAP) and Nigerian Guild of Editors (NGE) have filed a lawsuit against President Muhammadu Buhari and the National Broadcasting Commission (NBC) over the arbitrary use of the NBC Act and broadcasting code to threaten, revoke and shut down 53 broadcast stations in the country for allegedly failing to renew their licenses.
+The Socio-Economic Rights and Accountability Project (SERAP) and the Nigeria Guild of Editors (NGE) have filed a lawsuit against President Muhammadu Buhari and the National Broadcasting Commission (NBC) over what they described as the arbitrary use of the NBC Act and broadcasting code to threaten, revoke and shut down 53 broadcast stations in the country for allegedly failing to renew their licences.

-Joined in the suit as Defendant is Minister of Information and Culture, Lai Mohammed.
+Joined in the suit as Defendant was Minister of Information and Culture, Lai Mohammed.

-The NBC had last week revoked the licenses of the 53 broadcast stations and threatened to shut down their operations within 24 hours over alleged N2.6 billion debt.
-The NBC has now asked the stations to pay all outstanding license fees on or before August 23, 2022 or shut down by 12am on August 24.
+The NBC had last week revoked the licences of the 53 broadcast stations and threatened to shut down their operations within 24 hours over alleged N2.6 billion debt.
+The NBC has now asked the stations to pay all outstanding license fees on or before August 23, 2022 or they would be shut down by 12am on August 24.

-In the suit number FHC/L/CS/1582/2022 filed Tuesday at the Federal High Court, Lagos, SERAP and NGE are asking the court to determine whether section 10(a) of the Third Schedule to the National Broadcasting Act used by NBC to threaten revoke the licenses of 53 broadcast stations and shut them down is not in inconsistent and incompatible with freedom of expression and access to information.
+However, in the suit number FHC/L/CS/1582/2022 filed yesterday at the Federal High Court, Lagos, SERAP and the NGE asked the court to determine whether section 10(a) of the Third Schedule to the National Broadcasting Act used by NBC to threaten to revoke the licences of 53 broadcast stations and shut them down was not in inconsistent and incompatible with freedom of expression and access to information.

-SERAP and NGE are seeking an order of interim injunction restraining them, their agents or privies from revoking the licenses of the affected stations in the country and shutting their down operations, pending the hearing and determination of the motion on notice filed contemporaneously in the suit.
+SERAP and NGE are seeking an order of interim injunction restraining the government, their agents or privies from revoking the licences of the affected stations in the country and shutting down their operations, pending the hearing and determination of the motion on notice filed contemporaneously in the suit.